JL-Batt/SpyApp/README.md

 # Notes

-It's been a while since I've been able to properly look at this, seeing as we "finished" it at the end of March, and it's July at the time of upload, but I'll be fixing any bugs I find and add comments over time.
+It's been a while since I've been able to properly look at this, seeing as we submitted the project at the end of March, and it's July at the time of upload, but I'll be fixing any bugs I find and add comments over time.

 Also, tap the Spy Icon on the Main screen 5 times for a little tune...